Best History Podcasts

 Frequently Asked Questions

-What exactly is a history podcast?
+What is a history podcast?

-Which history podcast is the best one for me?
+Which history podcast is best for beginners?

-Can I really learn history just by listening to podcasts?
+Can I learn real history from podcasts?